Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What income factors affect your insurance premium?

-- Homeowner status.
+- Homeownership.
 Homeowners are considered more financially stable than renters by insurance companies.
 Because of this, homeowners often get discounts and rate drops.

 - Education.
 While it’s only a minor difference, more education points to lower premiums, and higher education levels are linked with higher income.